digital-archives/HISTGA1011/final_project/presentation.md

 ## Submission Details

-- Your slide deck must be submitted in PDF format before the final class session.
+- Your slide deck must be submitted via the Assignments section in Brightspace.
 - See the [class schedule](https://digital-archives.github.io/HISTGA1011/schedule/) for the exact presentation date.